 Four Seasons will be opening its second property in Dubai, this time more of a city hotel rather than a beach resort.
 Built in the heart of the downtown business district, the hotel will feature a rooftop pool with bar and garden, boasting views of the Dubai cityscape, with Burj Khalifa as the star attraction.

 But this is not the only development in UAE coming from Four Seasons.
 Later in the year the chain is also launching the Four Seasons Hotel Abu Dhabi, on the waterfront of Al Maryah Island.
-Beyond the Emirates, the company will also see openings in Colombia (Four Seasons Bogota), USA (Four Seasons Hotel New York Downtown and Four Seasons Oahu in Hawaii), Kuwait (Four Seasons Kuwait City), as well as resorts in Japan (Four Seasons Kyoto) and China (Four Seasons Tianjin).
+Beyond the Emirates, the company will also see openings in Colombia (Four Seasons Bogota), USA (Four Seasons Hotel New York Downtown and Four Seasons Oahu in Hawaii), as well as a resort in Japan (Four Seasons Kyoto).

 Opening: early 2016.
 Renderings © Four Seasons Hotels Limited